James Bray Griffith: Manufacturing Costs

 The tenth section of Systematizing focussed on manufacturing costs.
-Griffith started explaining that a cost system in any manufacturing plant is a necessity, yet in those days there were many manufacturers who hadn't discover its importance.
+Griffith started explaining that a cost system in any manufacturing plant is a necessity, yet in those days there were many manufacturers who hadn't discovered its importance.
 With cost systems Griffith meant a system by means of which the actual costs of manufacturing the product can be accurately determined.

 At the end of the chapter Griffith present a chart of manufacturing cost (see image).
 This chart is a graphic illustration of the items which enter into the cost of manufacture, the manner in which these items are obtained and, finally, brought together in a permanent form.
 Griffith commented, that "a study of this chart will enable the student to outline a general plan for a cost system suited to the needs of his particular factory.
 When the general principles of the cost finding system are understood, it becomes merely a matter of detail to apply those principles to individual factories."